St Andrew's Presbyterian Church, Rockhampton: Description

-The rear of the church has a projecting gabled chancel with a low skillion roofed vestry on the southern side.
+The rear of the former church has a projecting gabled chancel with a low skillion roofed vestry on the southern side.
 The chancel has a central lancet window at the rear, and a wider lancet recess to the gable.
 The vestry has a pointed arch doorway at the rear, and a lancet window with expressed drip mould to the southern side.
 A concrete apron surrounds the building, and a memorial bell is located on the concrete apron adjacent to the vestry.

-Internally, the church has rendered walls, arched braced trusses supported by corbels, and raked boarded timber ceilings with roses to the central section.
+Internally, the former church has rendered walls, arched braced trusses supported by corbels, and raked boarded timber ceilings with roses to the central section.
 A large pointed arch with expressed extrados and drip mould opens to the chancel, which houses a large ornate pipe organ, in front of which is a raised pulpit.
 Many of the lancets contain stained glass or leadlight panels.
 The entrance vestibules and narthex have encaustic tiled floors, and three pointed arches separate the narthex and the nave.
 These arches have timber screens, with the side arches containing doors.
 A partitioned "crying room" has been constructed in the centre of the narthex, with a viewing panel inserted into the timber screen of the centre arch.
 The church contains a number of commemorative plaques, including First and Second World War memorials.

-St Andrew's Hall is located on an adjoining site to the southeast of the church fronting Bolsover Street.
+St Andrew's Hall is located on an adjoining site to the southeast of the former church, also fronting Bolsover Street.
 The site has car parking at the rear, and some substantial plantings between the two buildings.

+In 2018, as part of its conversion to a hospitality venue, an external courtyard and octagonal pavilion were added to the complex, and the interior of the former church was repainted to the original colours.